adambard/learnxinyminutes-docs/python3.html.markdown

     print(b.say('hello'))
     print(b.fly)

-# To take advantage of modularization by file you could place the classes above in their own files,
-# say, superhero.py and bat.py

-# To import functions from other files use the following format
-# from "filename-without-extension" import "function-or-class"
+# And yet another class definition that inherits from Superhero and Bat
 # superhero.py
 from superhero import Superhero from bat import Bat

-# Batman inherits from both Superhero and Bat
+# Define Batman as a child that inherits from both Superhero and Bat
 class Batman(Superhero, Bat):

     def __init__(self, *args, **kwargs):